Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Background

 Bhat and Fetecau \cite{BF1} found numerical evidence that the chosen weak solution in the zero-$\alpha$ limit satisfies the Oleinik entropy inequality, making the solution physically appropriate.
-The proof relies on the uniform estimates of the unfiltered velocity $v$ rather than the filtered velocity $u$.
+Thus, the $\alpha$-regularization not only tames the mathematical difficulties of shocks but also guides the solution towards physical fidelity in the inviscid limit.
+The proof relies on uniform estimates of the unfiltered velocity $v$ rather than the filtered velocity $u$.
 It made possible the strong convergence of the Leray-Burgers solution to the correct entropy solution of the inviscid Burgers equation.
 In the context of the filtered velocity $u_\alpha$, they also showed that the Leray-Burgers equation captures the correct shock solution of the inviscid Burgers equation for Riemann data consisting of a single decreasing jump \cite{BF3}.
 However, since $u_\alpha$ captures an unphysical solution for Riemann data comprised of a single increasing jump, it was necessary to control the behavior of the regularized equation by introducing an arbitrary mollification of the Riemann data to capture the correct rarefaction solution of the inviscid Burgers equation.
 With that modification, they extended the existence results to the case of discontinuous initial data $u_\alpha \in L^\infty$.
-But, it is still an open problem for initial data $v_0\in L^\infty$.
-In \cite{Guel}, Guelmame, {\it et all}, derived a similar regularized equation to \eqref{eq1.old}:
+However, it is still an open problem for the initial data $v_0\in L^\infty$.
+In \cite{Guel}, Guelmame et al. derived a similar regularized equation to \eqref{eq1.old}:

 which has an additional term $ 2u_xu_{xx}$ on the right-handed side.
 Notice that $u$ in this equation is the filtered vector field in \eqref{B_alpha}.
-When they were establishing the existence of the entropy solution, Guelmame, {\it et all.} resorted to altering the equation \eqref{eq1.similar}, as Bhat and Fetecau had to modify the initial data for their proof in \cite{BF3}.
-Analysis in the context of the filtered vector field $u$ appears to induce additional modification of the equations to achieve the desired results.
+When they were establishing the existence of the entropy solution, Guelmame et al. resorted to altering the equation \eqref{eq1.similar}, as Bhat and Fetecau had to modify the initial data for their proof in \cite{BF3}.
+Analysis in the context of the filtered vector field $u$ appears to induce an additional modification of the equations to achieve the desired results.
 Working with the actual vector field $v$ may avoid such arbitrary changes.
-Equation \eqref{B_alpha} and related models have previously appeared in the literature.
-We refer \cite{Araujo, BF1, BF2, BF3, Gottwald, Guel, Pav, Zhang, Villavert} for more properties related to the Leray-Burgers equation.